jbittel/django-mama-cas/docs/templates.rst

 Templates
 =========

-django-mama-cas comes with generalized but functional templates to provide a working starting point.
+django-mama-cas comes with generalized templates to provide a functional starting point.
 You will likely want to either extend the templates with your customizations or simply replace them entirely.

 HTML templates
 --------------